 7. Mykonos, Greece

 If you’re looking to soak in some sunshine and spectacular views in an accepting and safe place, head to Mykonos, Greece.
-Especially if you’re looking to meet other LGBTQ-identifying folks, be sure to pay a visit to the island during the XLSIOR Festival, taking place August 21-28, which allows members of the LGBTQ community to meet each other in an accepting environment.
-If you can’t make it to Mykonos during that week in August, then instead book your stay at the LGBT-friendly Elysium Hotel and spend your nights sipping cocktails at places like JackieO.
+Especially if you’re looking to meet other LGBTQ-identifying folks, be sure to pay a visit to the island during the XLSIOR Festival, which allows members of the LGBTQ community to meet each other in an accepting environment.
+If you can’t make it to Mykonos during that week, then instead book your stay at the LGBTQ-friendly Elysium Hotel and spend your nights sipping cocktails at places like JackieO.

 8. Sitges and Barcelona, Spain